 For further advice or to obtain permission to clean your vessel in state or territory waters, contact the relevant state or territory authority:

 Email Aquatic Biosecurity

-Additionally, contact the Port Authority, harbour master or Maritime Safety Queensland depending upon location of proposed clean.
+Additionally, contact the Port Authority, harbour master or Maritime Safety Queensland depending on location of proposed clean.

 Primary Industries and Regions SA

 Email Environment Protection Authority SA

 Phone (08) 8204 2004 or 1800 623 445